Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Results

 The uncertainty associated with the integrated flux density $F_{\nu}$ is computed as

-where $\delta_{F_{\nu}}$ is the fraction of uncertainty associated with the flux density calibration, dependent on instrument and frequency, $\langle \sigma_{rms}\rangle_{\nu}$ is the average noise at frequency $\nu$, and $n_{beams}$ the area encompassed by the source in beam unit.
-We use the standard JVLA flux density scale calibration uncertainty ($5\%$) for the proprietary data, FIRST and VLASS, while for LoTSS images we use the standard flux density calibration uncertainty for the DR2 $\delta_{F_{\nu}}=15\%$.
-For RACS images we assume a flux density scale calibration uncertainty of $5\%$.
+where $\delta_{F_{\nu}}$ is the fraction of uncertainty associated with the flux density calibration, dependent on instrument and frequency, $\langle \sigma_{rms}\rangle_{\nu}$ is the average noise at frequency $\nu$, and $n_{beams}$ the area encompassed by the source in the beam unit.
+We used the standard JVLA flux density scale calibration uncertainty ($5\%$) for the proprietary data, FIRST and VLASS, while for LoTSS images we used the standard flux density calibration uncertainty for the DR2 $\delta_{F_{\nu}}=15\%$.
+For RACS images we assumed a flux density scale calibration uncertainty of $5\%$.
 All measurements are reported in Table~\ref{tab:cutouts_tab}.
 The tabulated VLASS flux density is measured from the third and most recent epoch.

-To compute the $\sigma_{F_{\nu}}$ of unresolved objects, $n_{beams}$ is equal unity, while in all the other cases it is the area used for the measurement in units of beam.
-Whenever the target is undetected, upper limits are derived as 3$\sigma_{rms}$.
+To compute the $\sigma_{F_{\nu}}$ of unresolved objects, $n_{beams}$ is equal to unity, while in all the other cases it is the area used for measurement in units of beam.
+Whenever the target is undetected upper limits are derived as 3$\sigma_{rms}$.

-\subsection{Spectral Indices}
+\subsection{Spectral indices}

-To study the radio spectral shape, we compute the slopes of the spectra between 145 MHz and 1.5 GHz ($\alpha_{1500}^{145}$) and between 1.5 and 6 GHz ($\alpha_{6000}^{1500}$).
-The spectral index is computed as
+To study the radio spectral shape, we computed the slopes of the spectra between 145 MHz and 1.5 GHz ($\alpha_{1500}^{145}$) and between 1.5 and 6 GHz ($\alpha_{6000}^{1500}$).